-E. Time for Submission of Request for Compensation by Court Appointed Attorney.
-If an attorney is appointed by the Court to represent a proposed conservatee in connection with appointment of a conservator, any request for attorney fees in relation to the appointment shall be made within ninety (90) days of the appointment of a conservator.
-If the attorney fees requested related to any other matter involving the conservatee, such as sales or accountings, said fee request shall be made no later than ninety (90) days after the hearing on or conclusion of the matter.
-If the Court does not discharge counsel for a conservatee at the hearing of a matter and continues the appointment, any final fee request of Court appointed counsel shall be made within ninety (90) days after the Court later discharges counsel, but in no event later than the hearing on a final account.
-(Effective January 1, 2017; Rule 7.15.10 (now 7.15.9) renumbered effective January 1, 2006; adopted as Rule 84.10 effective January 1, 2004)
+2. If an attorney is appointed by the Court to represent a proposed conservatee and will be paid by the conservatorship estate upon Court approval of fees pursuant to Probate Code section 1470, et. seq., any request for fees shall be made within ninety (90) days of the appointment of a conservator.

+a.
+If the attorney fees requested relate to any other matter involving the conservatee, such as sales or accountings, said fee request shall be made no later than ninety (90) days after the hearing on or conclusion of the matter.

+b.
+If the Court does not discharge counsel for a conservatee and continues the appointment, any final fee request of Court appointed counsel shall be made within ninety (90) days after the Court later discharges counsel, but in no event later than the hearing on a final aCCOUNT.
+(Effective July 1, 2021; Rule 7.15.10 (now 7.15.9) renumbered effective January 1, 2006; adopted as Rule 84.10 effective January 1, 2004)